 ART 324 Studies of Film/Video (topic to be specified) (3) Studies in Film/Video are designed to provide an in-depth study of a specific area of the film discipline.
 Each time the course is offered, it will cover different topics including particular times, groups, genres, styles, techniques, software, and film history.
 Topics may include American film and culture, documentaries, women filmmakers, cutting edge editing programs, experimental film, senior thesis, etc. Topics will be offered on a rotating basis.
 The course may be repeated as topics change.
 Prerequisite: ART 135.
-Course Fee: \$25 ART 325 Scriptwriting (3) This course is focused on writing concepts and techniques using classic structural elements of scripts, formats, different types of scripts for feature films, TV sitcom, commercial, animation, and the stage.
-Principles such as plot, structure, character, conflict, crisis, climax, exposition, and dialogue will be introduced.
-Each student will explore a new screen-play or work on a draft of a work-in-progress and receive feedback.
-Prerequisite: ART 135, ENG 204 or equivalent.
-ART 350 Studies in Drawing: [medium to be specified] (3) Studies in Drawing is designed to provide an in-depth study of a specific area of the drawing discipline.
+Course Fee: \$25 ART 350 Studies in Drawing: [medium to be specified] (3) Studies in Drawing is designed to provide an in-depth study of a specific area of the drawing discipline.
 Each time the course is offered, the materials and artistic processes related to one medium will be identified by the instructor, e.g. Mixed Media, Pastel, Ink, Dry Media, Charcoal, Collage, and Life Drawing.
 Students majoring in Studio Art may apply two Studies in Drawing courses to their major requirements.
 Prerequisite: ART 170 and permission of the instructor.
 Course Fee: \$40 ART 360 Studies in Sculpture (3) Studies in Sculpture is designed to provide an in-depth study of a specific area of the sculptural discipline.
 Each time the course is offered, the materials, artistic concepts, and construction processes related to one medium will be identified by the instructor, e.g. Wood, Plaster, Fabric, Plastic, Glass, Metal, Papier-Mache, Mixed Media, etc. Students majoring in Studio Art may apply two Studies in Sculpture courses to their major requirements.
 Course Fee: \$40 ART 370 Studies in Printmaking: [medium to be specified] (3) Studies in Printmaking is designed to provide an in-depth study of a narrowly defined area of the printmaking discipline.
 Each time the course is offered, the materials, tools, artistic concepts, and printing processes related to one medium will be identified by the instructor, e.g. Screen printing, collagraph, woodcut printing, linocut printing, and lithograph printing.
 Prerequisite: ART 170 and permission of the instructor.
 Course Fee: \$40 ART 388 Principles of Museum Work (3) Introduction to the study of the philosophy and practice of museum work.
 Emphasis on administration of a museum art collection, registration methods, cataloging, storage, introductory methods of art conservation, exhibit planning, insurance, gifts, loan agreement forms, and interpretation of objects as related to history of museums.
 Provides background for internship and employment in the field.
 ART 390 Web Design II (3) This course introduces students to advanced interactive design and layout using advanced techniques.
 The procedures for importing multimedia projects and page layouts into web sites using Shockwave and professional HTML editors will be discussed.
 Intermediate competency-level in HTML/ Flash is required.
 Prerequisite: ART 290.
+Course Fee: \$40 ART 392 Studies in Graphic Design: (topic to be specified) (3) In this course, students develop creative strategies for addressing market-related issues in the client-designer relationship.
+This course consolidates previous graphic design knowledge and skills.
+Students are expected to produce design solutions that reflect a high level of creativity and technical skills.
+Prerequisite: ART 270.
+Course Fee: \$40 Prerequisites or Co-requisites: ART 492.